Aleksandar

 The Debentureholder Resolution will only be effective if passed by an extraordinary resolution of the holders of at least 66 ⅔% of the principal amount of the Debentures present in person or by proxy at the Meeting and entitled to vote in respect of the Debentureholder Resolution.
 Management recommends that Debentureholders vote in favor of the Debentureholder Resolution.

 The TSX has conditionally approved the Debenture Amendments.
-The Debenture Amendments remain subject to the
+The Debenture Amendments remain subject to the final approval of the TSX.

 Debentureholders may vote on or before 10:00 a.m.
 (Eastern Time) on October 16, 2024 by following the voting instructions set out in the Circular.
 Only Debentureholders of record at the close of business on the Record Date will be entitled to vote at the Meeting.